Frequently Asked Questions

 Is it OK if I'm a single traveler?

 Of course!
 Our trips attract people of all kinds, and we always have singles on our trips.
-Many events offer great opportunities to meet people: at the tennis clinic, in the suite, during brunch at the Hospitality House, etc. and we enjoy helping people make new friends.
+Many events offer great opportunities to meet people: at the tennis clinic, at the tournament, at our welcome dinners, etc. and we enjoy helping people make new friends.

 Back to top

-What time is Serena playing at the US Open next year?
+What time is Coco Gauff playing at the US Open next year?

 Great question and one we receive often.
 The draw is only released a few days before the tournament, and the schedule of play is only published the evening before the match.
 So, if there’s a specific player you’d like to see, we can usually predict which tickets you’ll need to see him or her.
 However, we can't know the exact time and court until the day before the match.
 At Wimbledon, reigning champions traditionally start play on the first Monday.